 I am currently serving as Charles A. Dana Professor of Art History and Senior Associate Dean of the Faculty at Franklin & Marshall College.

 My first book, Caricature Unmasked: Irony, Authenticity, and Individualism in Eighteenth-Century English Prints, explored the origins of political caricature in the eighteenth century.
 My second book, The Age of Undress: Art, Fashion, and the Classical Ideal in the 1790s, is a study of the radical neoclassical fashion of the 1790s and its connection to contemporary aesthetic, political, and scientific thought.
-Please take a look at my online lecture related to the book, "Black Bodies and Neoclassical Whiteness in the Age of Undress," given for the Lewis Walpole Library in June 2020.
+Please take a look at my online lecture related to the book, "Black Bodies and Neoclassical Whiteness in the Age of Undress," given for the Lewis Walpole Library.
 Here's a short, accessible essay on madras cloth as cultural appropriation in the 1790s, and a lecture about my book given to the National Arts Club of New York.

 An exhibition I have co-curated with Dr. Laura Engel, Artful Nature: Fashion and Theatricality, opened at the Lewis Walpole Library (Yale University) in February 2020; you can view the exhibition online, and watch a short video tour with the curators.